Artist Payments

 Firstly, it depends on the venue.

 Some venues pay BMS and the Artists regardless of the money taken on the door.
+In this case, we communicate the amount to the artists prior to the show.
+You are probably required to bring an invoice to receive your payment.

 At venues where BMS has to rent the venue and manage the door, if we make a profit on the night we pay the artists, else we don’t.